adarsh1912/Dashboard_Project/README.md

 # Dashboard_Project
-It is a system  which is based on the concept of managing records and details of members in an IT club or official areas.
+My project is based on the concept of managing records and details of members in an IT club or official areas.